LukeLIN-web/distrubuted-ML-system/Fast Training of Deep Learning Models over Multiple GPUs.md

 之前的缺点:  只考虑了计算图的模型并行, 黑盒学习时间久消耗计算资源多.

  **Device Placement for Deep Learning Models**.
 Researchers have been seeking the best placement strategy to assign operations in a DNN to different devices, to minimize execution time of the computation graph.
 The Google team used reinforcement learning to tune a placement strategy [32].
 Some follow-upwork propose more advanced algorithms to reduce learning time for deriving the policy [19, 21, 30], enlarge the solution space for better strategies [12, 26, 27, 44], optimize the reward function and sampling methods [18, 19, 33], or learn a more general model applicable to different computation graphs [10, 35, 36, 48].
 For example, Placeto [10], GDP [48] and REGAL [35] use GNNs to generalize their models so that they can handle unseen computation graphs, and REGAL further considers the execution order of operations; however, these proposals only consider **model parallelism of computation graphs**, so the performance is limited.
 All the above studies treat the placement problem as a black box, and usually require hours of learning to obtain a satisfying policy, using large amounts of computing resource for policy training.
 Stanza [45] separates CONV layers and fully-connected layers into different workers to reduce communication overhead; it only optimizes these two types of layers.我们可以优化所有层 DLPlacer [34] studies hybrid data and model parallelism, but its device placement is based on a subgraph of the model rather than the entire graph.没有考虑全图.

+**Fine-grained parallelism within operations**.
+For neural networks such as a CNN, the fully connected layer is much larger than others; operations in that layer can be partitioned into several small sub-operations, and sub-operations can be assigned to different devices to reduce the execution time along the critical path.
+Alex [28] uses data parallelism for convolutional and pooling layers and switches to model parallelism for densely-connected layers to accelerate CNNs.
+TensorFlow mesh [38] provides high-level APIs for developers to specify parallelizable dimensions for different kinds of operations.
+They depend on developers to manually decide the parallelism strategy, which requires lots of experience.
+Tofu [44] utilizes a partition-n-reduce method to split a single operation into fine-grained operations, and a dynamic programming method to recursively optimize the partition.
+It does not consider device placement ofoperations.
+OptCNN [26] parallelizes CNN models by splitting operations along batch and channel dimensions; it does not consider parallelism across different operations.

+**Pipeline parallelism for DNN training.** Chen et al. [14] use a pipelining strategy to update models with delayed data and allow to compute different layers concurrently.
+Wu et al. [46] accelerate computation ofRNN on GPUs in the pipeline manner.
+PipeDream [22] introduces a pipeline approach to reduce communication overhead for synchronized training with the parameter server architecture [31].
+GPipe [25] uses pipelines to address the memory bottleneck for large NNs.
+However, pipeline parallel training usually does not retain the exact semantics of the original model: multiple versions of parameters exist during training (similar to asynchronous training), which may lead to prolonged model convergence, or convergence to a different accuracy.
+FastT does not have this problem when used for strong scaling.
+On the other hand, these pipeline strategies can be complementary to FastT.
+After FastT obtains operation placement and execution order, it can further split a mini-batch into micro-batches and allow pipelined training in the similar fashion as proposed in Gpipe.
+FastT 在用于强缩放时没有这个问题。 另一方面，这些流水线策略可以作为 FastT 的补充。 在 FastT 获得操作放置和执行顺序后，它可以进一步将 mini-batch 拆分为 micro-batch，并允许以类似于 Gpipe 中提出的方式进行流水线训练。

+### 8 Concluding Discussions

+This paper presents FastT, a transparent module on TensorFlow to automatically find satisfying operation splitting device deployment and execution order for DNN models running over multiple GPUs.
+We carefully design the system architecture and propose efficient heuristics with theoretical performance bound.
+FastT achieves up to 63.6% speed-up as compared with pure data parallelism, and outperforms representative approaches as well in terms of per-iteration training time, strategy computation time and resource consumption, or generality.
+It is applicable to different types of DNN models and requires no modification of the origin ML code for developers using TensorFlow.
+Looking forward, we have noticed that some new features have been published in TensorFlow which allow cycles in computation graphs, such as dynamic RNN layers.
+Currently, FastT does not handle graphs with cycles. 局限是不处理有环的图.A potential solution is to break the cycles and reorganize the graph to be a DAG.
+We leave this as future work.
+Further, we build most parts of the framework on TensorFlow’s Python Client API, so FastT currently supports developers who use Python to build their models.
+We will migrate our modules to TensorFlow kernel to support more APIs.